gpdowney/lightweightLSAT/pages/read/pace.md

 permalink: pace
 ---

-**Re-reading** and **Pausing** are the 2 most valuable skills for RC (and maybe even for the whole LSAT)

-Re-reads and Pauses help you move at your own pace.
+**Re-reads** and **Pauses** help you move at your own pace.

-## Re-read often
+## Read Unevenly

-Try reading the first paragraph twice.

-Try reading the whole passage twice.

-Or try re-reading in small bursts

-Re-read without judgment.
-Judgment is a distraction.
-And remember, you're supposed to re-read.

-### Re-read important ideas

-Trust your own sense of importance.
-If you think it's important, you're probably right.

-### Re-read when you're confused.

-Trust your confusion.
-If you think you're confused, you're definitely right.

-Confusion feels unpleasant, so you will be tempted to run away from it.
-Resist the temptation to flee from difficulty.
-Stick with your confusion.
+Don't read at a uniform pace.
+You should neither dawdle nor rush.

+Instead, read at an uneven pace: slow down when *you* need to, and speed up when *you* can.

+For example, you could...
+- Spend more time on opinionated and strong statements.
+Spend less time on lists.
+- Slow down at the beginning, to get oriented.
+Then use your understanding to move confidently through the middle.
+- Speed up when you see what you expected to see.
+Slow down when you're surprised.

+## Use Feedback Loops

+Ask yourself questions as you read in order to both check and enhance your understand.
+Questions like...

+- "How does that idea fit with the thesis?"
+- "What/who is the author against?"
+- "Who's opinion is this?" and
+- "Why is this important?"

+Remember, the author, no matter how bad of a writer, included every word for some reason.

+## Trust your Confusion

+You may be tempted to run away from your confusion, because confusion feels unpleasant.
+Instead stick with it, make your confusion into a question.
+Let that question guide how you read.

-Use your confusion as a guide.
-When you're confused, ask yourself:
+For example, when you're confused, ask yourself:

 - What am I confused about?
-Sometimes just articulating your confusion clears it up.
+(Sometimes just articulating your confusion clears it up.)
 - Is this worth trying to understand?
-If not, move on.
+(If not, move on.)
-- Should you read the sentence again?
-- Or should you look for context elsewhere?
-Perhaps the topic sentence of the paragraph will help.
-Maybe there's a clarifying example or definition coming up.
+- Should I read the sentence again or should I look for context elsewhere?
+(Perhaps looking back at the topic sentence of the paragraph will help.
+Maybe there's a clarifying example or definition coming up next.)

-### Don't get stuck

-A re-read or two is always appropriate.
-Four or more re-reads is sign that:

-- You aren't focused and need to [reset][reset], or
-- whatever it is, it's not clicking and you should move on for now.

-## Each re-read has its own purpose and pace.
+## Pause and re-read often, intentionally, and without judgment.

-When you re-read, you should have a goal.
-Some question you want to answer.
-Or a nuance to understand more deeply.

-And when you re-read, it shouldn't happen at the same pace as your first read:

-- Your re-read can be a skim, when you just want to confirm or extract a detail.
-- Or your re-read might need to be slower, when you were confused the first time.

-For example:

-1. A first read might be speedy and relaxed.
-Get oriented.
-Look for the overall WHY of the Passage.
-1. A second read digs deeper.
-It slows down, but only in targeted places.
-You look for nuance and understand how the WHATs fit together.

-You could also reverse the order of those reads.
-As always, experiment to learn what works for your brain.

-## Pause often.

-Pauses allow you to think while you read.

 In RC, you cannot merely look at the words on the page.
 You must also synthesize meaning.
 You must assess the claims being made.

- But [your brain cannot read and synthesize and assess simultaneously][multitask].
-So stop from time to time to reflect and digest.
+But your brain cannot do all of this at the same time.
+[You can't multitask][multitask].
+You can't read and synthesize and assess simultaneously.
+You need to stop from time to time to reflect and digest.

-It doesn't have to be a long stop.

-### Good times to Pause:

-- Between paragraphs;
-- At the end; and
-- Anytime you would re-read.

-{% capture summary %}
-*Do you remember when to re-read?*
-{% endcapture %}
-{% capture details %}
-> When you notice importance.
->
-> When you notice confusion.
-{% endcapture %}
-{% include details.html %}
+Don't judge yourself for re-reading or pausing.
+That judgement isn't helping you; self-judgement is just another distraction.
+Know that everyone, especially top scorers, needs to pause and re-read.

+If you don't slow down intentionally, then you will slow down unintentionally.
+You'll miss the meaning of a paragraph because you're still thinking about the last one.
+When you ignore your confusion, it will only multiply as you keep reading.

+### Don't get stuck

+Re-reads shouldn't be elaborate or endless.

+When you re-read, go back to extract the information you need and move on.

+And if 2 re-reads don't help, move on.
+You can come back when you need to, or never if there's not a Q about it.

+### Don't linger

+Pauses don't need to be long.
+You might only need to pause for a second.

+If you feel overwhelmed or bewildered, you need more than a pause, you need a [Reset][reset].

 [multitask]: glossary.html#multitask
 [reset]: resets.html